guillaume-lecomte/react-redux/README.md

 # Bookstore sample

-Sample project using ReactJs with Redux
+Sample Book Store App using ReactJs with Redux